Skip to content

 How We Rate Banks that Life Insurance Companies

-We independently identify life insurance companies.
+We identify life insurance companies.
 The life insurance companies are evaluated based on five factors that we believe are important for consumers: years in business, product types, customer service availability, financial strength, and Better Business Bureau (BBB) Ratings.
 Please find a full description of our ratings system here.

 Disclosure: We do receive advertising compensation from some partners, which influences what companies appear on our site and where they appear.
 For additional details please click here.